motheotp/motheotp/README.md

 # 💫 About Me:
 🚀 Computer Science and Finance grad from Michigan State University, currently pursuing my Master's in Computer Science at The University of Texas at Arlington.
-I am driven by a strong interest in innovation, problem-solving, and building efficient, scalable solutions. 💻Beyond technical work, I explore creativity through music and writing.
-I play piano, write songs and poetry, and stay active at the gym.
-Also a casual PS5 gamer when I find the time. 🎶🏋️🎮
+I'm passionate about building efficient, scalable solutions at the intersection of technology and finance.

+💻 Beyond coding, I'm a musician (piano, songwriting), writer, and fitness enthusiast.
+Also a casual PS5 gamer when time permits. 🎶🏋️🎮

 # Current Project:
 I’m currently building Marang AI, an AI-powered financial analysis platform that processes earnings calls and SEC filings using RAG pipelines, sentiment analysis, and risk scoring—deployed on AWS EKS with a PostgreSQL vector database.
 It brings together my passion for AI engineering and finance, demonstrating full-stack capability from data architecture to cloud deployment.